MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 Now you can do the [regular PowerShell prerequisites](#prerequisites-for-the-exo-v2-module) and [install the EXO V2 module](#install-the-exo-v2-module).

 > [!NOTE]
-> You configure HTTP proxy settings in Linux using the environment variables `http_proxy`, `https_proxy`, and `no_proxy`.
-The **Connect-ExchangeOnline** parameter doesn't recognize these settings, and the _PSSessionOption_ parameter isn't available on the **Connect-ExchangeOnline** cmdlet in PowerShell in Linux.
-To connect to Exchange Online PowerShell from a network that's behind a proxy server, use a Windows client.
+> If you connect to Exchange Online PowerShell from a network that's behind a proxy server, v2.0.5 or earlier versions of the module don't work in Linux.
+You need to use v2.0.6 or later in Linux to connect from a network that's behind a proxy server.

 #### Windows